NepalLast Updated: July 2014

 You may also file an I-600A, Application for Advance Processing of an Orphan Petition with U.S. Department of Homeland Security’s U.S. Citizenship and Immigration Services to be found eligible and suitable to adopt.

-Prospective adoptive parents sign many documents in the process of completing an adoption.
+Prospective adoptive parents will sign many documents throughout the adoption process.
 Many of these documents are in Nepali, and English translations are not routinely provided.
 Parents are encouraged to have documents translated before they are signed.
 The U.S. Embassy requires both the original and the official translation of all case documents at the time of the immigrant visa interview.
 Prospective adoptive parents may contact the U.S. Embassy in Nepal at firstname.lastname@example.org for a list of the required documents, which may differ depending on how the child became orphaned.

 If you are eligible to adopt, and a child is available for intercountry adoption, the Ministry of Women and Child Social Welfare will provide you with a referral.
 Each family must decide for itself whether or not it will be able to meet the needs of and provide a permanent home for a particular child.